tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 Cerberus:- a three-headed dog guarding the entrance to deades

 Cere:- wax-like membrane at the base of the beaks of some birds

+Cereal:-  a kind of grain used for food